 The world's chemical weapons watchdog will investigate suspected use of chlorine gas in an opposition area of the Syrian city of Aleppo, calling reports of the latest gas attack disturbing.

-The Security Council is also due to discuss a report by the United Nations and the watchdog group, the Organisation for the Prohibition of Chemical Weapons (OPCW), that blames Syrian government forces for previous toxic gas attacks.
+The UN Security Council is also due to discuss a report by the UN and the watchdog group, the Organization for the Prohibition of Chemical Weapons (OPCW), that blames Syrian government forces for previous toxic gas attacks.

 A video obtained by Al Jazeera showed what activists say was the aftermath of an attack that caused at least one death and dozens of cases of suffocation.